- Make fee-free cash withdrawals

 Buying currency in the UK

 Ecuador uses the United States dollar.
-You can easily exchange British Pounds to United States dollars before you leave the country.
+You can easily exchange British pounds to United States dollars before you leave the country.
 There are no restrictions to the amount of US dollars you can bring with you to Ecuador.
-There is, however, a limit on the amount of dollars you can take out the country of $1098, anything above this you will have to declare and pay a 5% tax.
+There is, however, a limit on the amount of dollars you can take out the country of $1,200, anything above this you will have to declare and pay a 5% tax on.
 These financial institutions can sell you United States dollars in the United Kingdom.

 There are many ATMs in Ecuadorian cities and key tourist destinations.
 If you’re concerned about getting a good rate when you exchange currencies, you may want to consider a card that offers free international ATM withdrawals.
 ATM withdrawals are subject to the Visa and Mastercard international exchange rate, which is often better than what you can get exchanging money in other ways.

 Have you ever found yourself in a country with a wad of foreign cash?
-It can be all too easy to give a fifty instead of a five.
+It can be all too easy to give a 50 instead of a 5.
 Don’t get ripped off.
 Familiarise yourself with American banknotes before you leave.

 Did you know?In addition to the standard $1 – $100 banknotes, America also has notes to cover larger denominations.